 Meanwhile, British Airways succumbed to the pressure of collective redress last month, settling a case brought by 16,000 claimants in the wake of a major data breach.

-‘Judges are generally becoming more receptive to group litigation,’ says Tom Goodhead, managing partner at class-action specialist PGMBM.
+‘Judges are generally becoming more receptive to group litigation,’ says Tom Goodhead, Global Managing Partner and group litigation specialist.

 ‘Although it’s not necessarily reflected everywhere in the judiciary.
 At first instance, there are some judges who are more old-school and who view this litigation as something which can be very difficult to manage – or even a bit distasteful.’

 The same goes for third party funding.
 ‘Litigation funding used to be a bit of a dirty word, based on the idea that the cases were just brought by funders to fill their pockets,’ says Andrew Nugent Smith, managing director at Keller Lenkner UK.
 ‘But now there’s a recognition that for these collective redress cases to work, litigation funding is essential and therefore litigation funding is an important tool for access to justice.’